Willy-Kimura/FontsInstaller/README.md

 ![fonts-installer-cmd-help](Assets/fonts-installer-cmd-help.png)

-Another seamless way of installing fonts is using Fonts Installer's command-line utility **FontsIstaller.Cmd**.
+Another seamless way of installing fonts is using Fonts Installer's command-line utility **FontsInstaller.Cmd**.

 Below is a list of sample commands you can tailor for use: